 The rigor and insight inherent in a UChicago education give our students remarkable resources for their professional success, not least because they study in and engage with the exciting world metropolis of Chicago.
 Our students are active participants in the classroom, where they learn the skills of a scholar, and from this they take the ability to lead, to communicate and to be understood in every profession, around the world.”-John W. Boyer, Dean of the College

 Hand-on experience is key to career exploration, and since 1997, the Jeff Metcalf Internship Program has been a vital resource in providing and securing professional experience for UChicago students.
-Students, on average, receive more than 2,000 internship opportunities per year, and each internship is paid and offers substantive responsibilities and experience.
+Students can access more than 2,000 internship opportunities per year, and each internship is paid and offers substantive responsibilities and experience.

 For students interested in pursuing or exploring a particular pre-professional path, our UChicago Careers In programs provide guidance and support in a range of career fields, including business, law, journalism, the health professions, and more.
 Each program is open to students of any major, and is headed by an industry expert who advises students and arranges programming to help students become familiar with that industry.
 Whether by taking courses at the Booth School of Business, hearing from lawyers practicing in different fields of law, or visiting a cluster of non-profit organizations on a Trek, the UChicago Careers in Programs are built to give students firsthand exposure to the professions that interest them.

 New ideas with the power to change the world arise in our laboratories, classrooms, and libraries.
 The majority of UChicago students get involved in research on campus, starting as early as their first year.
 Many of our professors offer paid research positions to students who assist them in their work, and students also have the opportunity to pursue their own research projects at home and around the world.